Mark-Din/Search-and-Big-Data-Processing/README.md

 End-to-end ETL solution integrating Airflow, Spark, Delta Lake, and object storage (MinIO) for big data workflows.

 ## Overview
-This project demonstrates an automated ETL (Extract, Transform, Load) pipeline using Apache Airflow.
-The pipeline extracts data from MySQL, performs transformations, and loads the processed data into a MinIO.
-This project has streamlit, fastapi and elasticsearch for overall and similarity searh.
+“This project demonstrates an automated ETL … This project has streamlit, fastapi and elasticsearch for overall and similarity searh.”
-The goal is to showcase data engineering practices such as workflow automation, scheduling, error handling, and logging.
-Plus you can find this easily within your data.
+Suggest splitting into two sentences and fix “searh” → “search”.

 ## Features
-Main storage type: MySQL
-Automated ETL workflow using Apache Airflow DAGs Extract data from CSV (dummy data provided)
+- **Automated ETL** using Apache Airflow DAGs
+- **Extract** data from CSV (dummy data provided), loaded to MySQL first
-Transform data with Pandas (cleaning, type casting) Load data into MySQL
+- **Transform** with Pandas (cleaning, type casting), if data is big then use PySpark
+- **Load** into MySQL
+- **Search**: vectorization & clustering with Elasticsearch
-Error handling & logging for pipeline reliability Dockerized environment for easy deployment vectorize and cluster data for search
+- **Environment**: Dockerized environment for easy deployment
-Use Elasticserach to extract data with vector build-in field type

 ## Tech Stack
 Programming: Python 3.x